 How to use Clobevate Gel

 Wash and dry your hands before using.
 Clean and dry the affected area.
-Apply a thin film of medication to the affected area and gently rub in, usually 2 times daily or as directed by your doctor.
+Apply a thin film of medication to the affected area and gently rub in as directed by your doctor, usually 2 times daily.
 Do not bandage, cover, or wrap the area unless directed to do so by your doctor.

 After applying the medication, wash your hands unless you are using this medication to treat the hands.
 When applying this medication near the eyes, avoid getting it in the eyes because this may worsen or cause glaucoma.
 Also, avoid getting this medication in the nose or mouth.
 If you get the medication in these areas, rinse with plenty of water.